Freed-Moore K-theory: Twisted vector bundle on groupoid

 where $\overline{E}$ is the complex conjugate of $E$.
 As a generalization, for a continuous map $\phi : X \to \Z_2$, we define a vector bundle ${}^\phi E \to X$ by

 noting that we can express $X$ as the disjoint union $X = \phi^{-1}(1) \sqcup \phi^{-1}(-1)$.

 A Hermitian vector bundle $E$ over a space $X$ is called a $\Z_2$-graded Hermitian vector bundle if $E$ admits a direct sum decomposition $E = E^0 \oplus E^1$ into Hermitian vector bundles $E^i$.
 We call $E^0$ the even part (or degree $0$ part), and $E^1$ the odd part (or degree $1$ part).
-Then, a $\Z_2$-graded Hermitian line bundle amounts to a Hermitian line bundle $L \to X$ with a $\Z_2$-grading (or parity) specified.
+It can happen that $E^0 = 0$ or $E^1 = 0$.
+Thus, a $\Z_2$-graded Hermitian line bundle amounts to a Hermitian line bundle $L \to X$ with a $\Z_2$-grading (or parity) specified: $L = L^0$ or $L = L^1$.
 Generalizing this, for a continuous map $c : X \to \Z_2$, we define a $c$-graded Hermitian line bundle $L \to X$ to be a Hermitian line bundle such that the restriction to $c^{-1}((-1)^i) \subset X$ has degree $i$.
 If $L$ is $c$-graded and $L'$ is $c'$-graded, then their tensor product $L \otimes L'$ is $cc'$-graded as a convention.
 To the exchange of factors, we apply the Koszul sign rule as in \cite{F-M}, so that a negative sign appears only in the exchange of odd homogeneous elements.

 \begin{dfn}[\cite{F-M}] Let $\X$ be a groupoid, and $\phi : \X \to \pt//\Z_2$ a map of groupoids.
 A \textit{$\phi$-twisted $\Z_2$-graded extension $(L, \tau, c)$ of $\X$} consists of \begin{itemize} \item a map of groupoids $c : \X \to \pt//\Z_2$,